deliteser112/retool-python-fastapi-beautifulsoup/README.md

 2. Frontend Setup:

-    Navigate to the `frontend` directory and install dependencies:
+    Navigate to the `retool-app` directory and install dependencies:

     ```bash
-    cd frontend
+    cd retool-app
     npm install
     ```
     Create a .env file in the frontend directory with the following content: